vib-tcp/nextflow-workshop/README.md

 ****************
 **Solution 3**

 To change anything in the configuration file, the `nextflow.config` file needs to be edited.
-There are two options for this: in the `assets` where the pipeline is stored or by cloning the pipeline in our local folder structure.
+There are two options for this: in the `~/.nextflow/assets/` directory where the pipeline is stored or by cloning the pipeline in our local folder structure.
 For this, you can use the following command: `nextflow clone <pipeline-name>` to clone (download) the pipeline locally.
 Then, open an editor and change the `nextflow.config` file so it contains the following:

 <div class="admonition admonition-warning">
 <p class="admonition-title">Warning</p>